Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 3. Drive Reduction Theory in the Classroom

-In an educational setting, the drive reduction theory can be used to understand student behavior.
+In an educational setting, the drive reduction theory can be used to understand student behaviour.
 For example, if a student is struggling with a difficult concept, this creates a state of discomfort or tension.

 The drive to reduce this discomfort can motivate the student to seek help or study harder to understand the concept, thereby reducing the drive and restoring a state of equilibrium.